-- Medical Payments or Personal Injury Protection (PIP) – also known as no-fault insurance, this coverage pays for medical expenses like injuries, lost wages and even funeral costs after an accident.
+- Medical Payments or Personal Injury Protection (PIP) – also known as no-fault insurance, this coverage pays for medical expenses like injuries, lost wages, and even funeral costs after an accident.

 - Property damage liability – this type of coverage pays for damages if you destroy another person’s property or belongings.
 This may include their house, their store, fences, or their car.

 - Comprehensive – this coverage is for damages due to other than a collision.
-It can be from natural disasters like storms, floods, earthquakes, vandalism, animals, falling objects, explosion, fires, riots, and the likes.
+It can be from natural disasters like storms, floods, earthquakes, vandalism, animals, falling objects, explosion, fires, riots, and the like.

 - Uninsured and Underinsured – if a driver hits you who does not have insurance or is not fully part of the coverage, this coverage will help you pay for any medical bills, car repairs, and parts replacement.

 All of this coverage falls under standard car insurance.
-They are the most basic auto insurance that a person with an average risk profile can avail.
+They are the most basic auto insurance that a person with an average risk profile can avail of.
 Although standard auto insurance only includes liability, other types of coverage like comprehensive and collision coverage can be part of your basic auto insurance policy.